ARM-software/golang-utils/DEVELOPMENT.md

 # Development and Testing
 ## Local Development

-Since this is Go library there is no application to run.
+Since this is a Go library, there is no application to run.

 ### Running tests